wp-plugins/advertising-manager/readme.txt

 == Upgrade Notice ==

-= 3.5 =
+= 3.5.1 =
-* Fixed shortcodes issue introduces with WP 4.0.1
-* Fixed messages that printed in debugging mode
-* Initial analytics screen
+* Only update 10 posts at a time when upgrading shortcodes

 == Change Log ==

+= 3.5.1 =
+* Only update 10 posts at a time when upgrading shortcodes

 = 3.5 =
 * Fixed shortcodes issue introduces with WP 4.0.1